-Aside from supporting further education, IPO invests in its people through continuous in-house and external training to promote career and professional growth.
+Aside from supporting further education, IPO invests in its people through continuous in-house and external training to improve skills and promote career and professional growth.
 Without this continued investment, IPO risks high employee attrition, operational disruptions, low quality of education provided to students, and loss of Company reputation.